coheigea/testcases/apache/cxf/cxf-jmeter/README.md

 UsernameToken is just validated by a simple CallbackHandler on the service side.

+4) /doubleit/services/doubleitasymmetric

+This uses a Asymmetric binding.
+Authentication is established by a certificate chain.

 Build the project via "mvn clean install" and copy target/doubleit.war to the webapps folder of a container such as Tomcat.
 Then open up JMeter and import the "DoubleIt_Users.jmx" in the root directory of this project.
 Run the project